2channelkrt/CPU-scheduler/README.md

 # Notice

-Currently works only in debugging mode in MSVC.
+Currently works only if run in MSVC